cta-observatory/ctapipe_io_magic/README.md

 pip install ./ctapipe_io_magic/
 ```

-This installation via `pip` (provided, `pip` is installed) has the advantage to be nicely controlled for belonging to a given conda environment (and to be uninstalled).
+This installation via *pip* (provided, *pip* is installed) has the advantage to be nicely controlled for belonging to a given conda environment (and to be uninstalled).
 Alternatively, do

 ```bash
 git clone https://github.com/cta-observatory/ctapipe_io_magic.git
 cd ctapipe_io_magic
 python setup.py install --user
 ```

+In all cases, using *pip* will check if the version of *ctapipe* and *uproot* is compatible with the requested version of *ctapipe_io_magic*.

 #### Usage